tuberquia2115/pokedex-app/README.md

 It allows you to consume the `pokéAPI API in graphQL`, to obtain the information and be able to navigate through the following screens, list of pokemons | details of a pokemon | list of favorite pokemons

+### Folder structure

+Implement the `Atomic Design Methodology` to have an order between my app components

+src
+- assets
+- components
+    - atoms
+    - molecules
+    - organisms
+    - pages
+    - templates
+- graphql
+- hooks
+- interfaces
+- providers
+- routes
+- store
+- utils

 ### Developer by Jose Manuel
+I loved doing this project.
+There were many challenges, from which I learned.